APLMOOC/APLMOOC/docs/course/ch3/part7.md

 False
 ```

-At this point, all the functions we've defined have explicitly referred to the left ⍺ and right ⍵ arguments, for example in the following function ``maxdiff`` which takes the difference of the largest and smallest values of a vector
+At this point, all the functions we've defined have explicitly referred to the left ⍺ and right ⍵ arguments, for example in the following function ``range`` which takes the difference of the largest and smallest values of a vector

 ```apl
       5 ⌈ 6